fullstack-development/developers-roadmap/backend/python/junior-2/python.md

 - What is the `generator function`?
 - What does `yield` command do?
 - What is the purpose of `close()`, `throw()`, `send()` methods of generator?
-- In which cases generators shoud be used?
+- In which cases shoud generators be used?
 What are the advantages of using generators?
-What types of tasks require to use generators?
+What types of tasks are required to use generators?
-- What information does generator stores in the memory?
+- What information does generator store in the memory?
 - What is the difference between `iterators` and `generators`?

 #### Resources